 Mr. Voice submitted two documents labeled “closing brief”.
 This order cites the version with the later date, with the filename “2021-07-09 E. Voice Final Final Closing Brief from AHO Hearing June 15, 2021”.

-Copies of some of the documents in the Board’s Division of Water Rights Records Unit files for Applications A009686 and A029981 are in the administrative record for this matter.
+Copies of some of the documents in the Board’s Division of Water Rights Records Unit paper files for Applications A009686 and A029981 are in the administrative record for this matter.
 These documents are in files with filenames that contain the dates of the documents, followed by brief descriptions.
-Some of the files in this folder also may be in one of the parties’ exhibits.
+Some of the files in this folder also may be in the parties’ exhibits.
 The parties’ exhibits are in subfolders within the administrative record’s “Hearing Documents” folder.

 The AHO has posted this administrative record in the AHO folder on the State Water Board’s FTP site.
 Unless otherwise noted, references to page numbers in documents, including parties’ exhibits, refer to the page numbers at the top of the screen reading software used to view the pdf files of these documents.